mafloresg/globalwarming/globalWarmingApp.md

 The Global Warming Shiny App is intended to explore the evolution of the land temperature anomalies in six different continental regions.
 Additionally, it shows a prediction for the next 10 years (2016-2026).

 The data is from the NOAA databases <http://www.ncdc.noaa.gov/cag/>.
-There is a data set for six continental regions.
+There is a data set for each one of the six continental regions.

-Each dataset have the land temperature anomalies in a time series with two columns: the year and the anomaly value in Celsius degrees.
+Each data set have the land temperature anomalies in a time series with two columns: the year and the anomaly value in Celsius degrees.

 Before building the app
 ========================================================